prateekami1994/CSE613/README.md

 ## Parallel-Programming

-Parallel Programming using C++, Cilk and OpenMPI
+Parallel Programming using C++, Cilk and OpenMP